 There’s some reading that Microsoft suggests for planning a deployment of MFA in your Office 365 tenant.
 Some of the guidance is aimed more at deploying MFA for your end users.
 It’s a useful read if you’re brand new to this topic.
 Otherwise, just continue enabling MFA for the account.

-Completing the MFA Setup for an Account
+Completing the MFA Registration for an Account

 After MFA has been enabled, the next time you log in to an Office 365 portal with the admin account you’ll be prompted to set up the additional authentication mechanism.